linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

     link/ether ba:c2:6d:9c:e3:f9 brd ff:ff:ff:ff:ff:ff
   {{</ output >}}

-1. Using a text editor, create a new Network Interface configuration file (`/etc/network/interfaces.d/eth0`) with a configuration entry for the Linode's `eth0` Private Network Interface along with the Interface's Private IP and subnet mask.
+1. Using a text editor, create a new Network Interface configuration file (`/etc/network/interfaces.d/eth0`) with a configuration entry for the Linode's `eth0` Private Network Interface along with the Interface's Private IP address and subnet mask.
+The Private IP address must be unique within the LAN.
 The subnet mask that you use is the same as your LAN's `cidr_block`.

     {{< note >}}
 The location of the Network Interface configuration file varies based on the Linux distribution deployed to your Linode.
 The example below was created using a Debian 10 Linode.
 See our [Network Helper](/docs/platform/network-helper/#what-files-are-modified) guide for information on where different distributions store Network Interface configuration files.